Rookout/docs/docs/open-tracing.md

 Common use cases:
 * Microservices - follow the journey a transactions takes through microservices architecture.
-* Caching — troubleshooting to determine whether a request is hitting the cache.
 * Arbitration — tracing the full history of a single process, determining its behavior when multiple services contact it in parallel rather than sequentially.